gazebosim/docs/fuel/data_privacy_policy.md

 such as email addresses during the sign up process.
 We explicitly do not store passwords.
-The user information we collect uniquely identifies a person, and is required by many of the features we provided by this web service.
+The user information we collect uniquely identifies a person, and is required by many of the features we provide by this web service.

 ## Information we get from your use of our services.